jimeh/build-emacs-for-macos/README.md

 # build-emacs-for-macos

 My personal hacked together script for building a completely self-contained Emacs.app application on macOS, from any git branch, tag, or ref.
+With support for native-compilation.

 Use this script at your own risk.